-- 1. Download Java Web Start from java.sun.com. - 2.
-When the download is complete, install Java Web Start. - 3.
-When installation is complete, open the Windows Control Panel. - 4.
-Open the Java plug-in. - 5.
+- Download Java Web Start from java.sun.com. - When the download is complete, install Java Web Start. - When installation is complete, open the Windows Control Panel. - Open the Java plug-in. - 5.
 Click the browser tab and check the appropriate browser(s) with which to use the Java Web start application.
-(Required for proper Asset Editor functionality.) - 6.
-Click the Advanced tab. - 7.
-Select the appropriate SUN Java JRE version for use with the installed version of Oracle Enterprise Repository.
+This is rquired for proper Asset Editor functionality. - 6.
+Click the Advanced tab. - Select the appropriate SUN Java JRE version for use with the installed version of Oracle Enterprise Repository.

-- 8. Close and re-open all instances of the Internet Explorer or FireFox browsers. - 9.
-Navigate to the Oracle Enterprise Repository instance. - 10.
+- Close and re-open all instances of the Internet Explorer or FireFox browsers. - Navigate to the Oracle Enterprise Repository instance. - 10.
 Click Edit/Manage Assets on the Oracle Enterprise Repository Assets screen.

 A security warning opens.
-(This occurs only during the first launch of the Asset Editor.)
+This occurs only during the first launch of the Asset Editor.